delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 Ship.prototype.moveRight = function () { this._position.x += 2; };
 ```

-In this case, it is probably best not to include the `shoot` method, since some
+In this case, it's probably best not to include the `shoot` method, since some
 ships shoot upwards and others downwards.
 We will not include `advance` either,
 as it is exclusive to enemies.